Lankesh Patrike: After P. Lankesh's death

 After the death of P. Lankesh, his son Indrajit Lankesh became the paper's proprietor, managing editor and publisher, while his daughter Gauri Lankesh became the editor.
 Soon after, differences developed between Gauri and Indrajit over the paper's ideology.
 In February 2005, the siblings made public accusations against each other: Indrajit accused Gauri of promoting Naxalism through the paper; Gauri denied these charges and stated that Indrajit was opposed to her social activism.
 Gauri subsequently left Lankesh Patrike and filed a complaint alleging that her brother had threatened her.
 Police after investigation filed a B report stating that it was a false FIR.
 The court passed the order in favour of Indrajit Lankesh.
 Gauri started her own Kannada weekly called Gauri Lankesh Patrike.
-On 5 September 2017, Gauri was shot to death by unknown assailants outside her home in Rajarajeshwari Nagar, for her views against Hinduism.
+On 5 September 2017, Gauri was shot dead, at her house in Rajarajeshwari Nagar, by unknown assailants, reportedly for her views against Hinduism.
+She had received multiple death threats previously for a range of views.